· By Karen Asp

 Pre-Diabetes: Are You At Risk?

 Diabetes, however, wasn’t totally off Norris’ radar.
-After all, her parents and grandmothers had it, so she knew it was in her family history, but she thought her active, healthy lifestyle would protect her.
+After all, her parents and grandmothers were people with prediabetes, so she knew it was in her family history, but she thought her active, healthy lifestyle would protect her.
 “I always said this would never happen to me,” she says.

 Norris, though, isn’t alone.
 Between 37 and 38 percent of the population has pre-diabetes, according to a new study from The Journal of the American Medical Association.
 Worse?
 Roughly 90 percent don’t even know it, reports the Centers for Disease Control and Prevention.
 Could you be one of them?